rojanjose/max-slm/content/MaximoManage/Manage-Work-With-WOs.md

 # Using Service Requests & Work Orders

-In this lab you will get a tour of how create service request and work orders.
+In this lab you will get a tour on how create service request and work orders.

 ## Lab Story Line

 Quality inspections happen at  Water Resource Authority (WRA) on a scheduled basis.
 For any signs of concern, a Quality Inspector would open a Service Request to bring the issue to Operation Manager's attention.
 The Operations Manager reviews the service request and determines if a Service Technician should be engagement or not.
-The Operations Manager creates a Work Order and assigns it to a technician.
+The Operations Manager then creates a `Work Order` and assigns it to a technician.

 ## Lab Script

 ### Step 1: Create Service Request

+The inspector notices vibrations in a pump during a routine inspection.
+The inspector creates a service request to notify the issue to the operations manager.

 **Actions:**